Urban Informatics, MS

 Related Schools & Departments

-Lautaro was invited to join the Boston Area Research Institute to continue his research on the spatial effects of commercial gentrification determinants using open data.
+He joined the Boston Area Research Initiative to continue his research on the spatial effects of commercial gentrification determinants using open data.

-In addition to his program and research internship, Lautaro was an intern at The American City Coalition, a nonprofit organization focused on neighborhood revitalization.
+In addition to his program and research internship, Lautaro interned at The American City Coalition, a nonprofit organization focused on neighborhood revitalization.

-Post-graduation, he joined the Argentinean Federal Government as a data analyst, working first for the Open Data Office and now with the equivalent of the U.S. Department of the Interior.
+Post-graduation, he joined the Argentinean federal government as a data analyst, first for the Open Data Office and now with the Argentinean equivalent of the U.S. Department of the Interior.

 More Student Paths